 Formula Formula

-Ref.
-Sound energy density E0 = 1 pJ/m3 = 10−12 J/m3 ≡ 0 dB (W·s/m3)
+E0 = 1 pJ/m3 = 10−12 J/m3 ≡ 0 dB (W·s/m3)

 Sound pressure, sound or particle velocity,

-particle displacement or particle ampliude,
+particle displacement or particle amplitude,

 (voltage, current, electric resistance).